 Inter-professional agreements between beet growers and sugar manufacturers lay down quality standards and fix purchase terms for beet.

-Minimum and reference price
+Minimum price and reference threshold

 Sugar factories are required to pay farmers a minimum price of EUR 26.29 per tonne for sugar beet for the production of quota sugar.
 Out-of-quota sugar beet does not benefit from this minimum price.